-You (or someone representing you) have the main responsibility for putting up and taking down your exhibition.
+You (or someone representing you) have the main responsibility for hanging and taking down your exhibition.
 Jala Art & Craft will provide you with tools and other equipment needed for the hanging of art (unless your art requires special equipment) We also have white labels for labeling the art and red dots for sold works (in case the customer wishes to collect their art later)

 You must mark your own works with relevant info, for instance title, technique and price for each piece.
 It is also appreciated to have an info sheet about you and your art, for visitors to read.
 Calling cards/contact info is also a good idea, since many visitors may want to contact the artists later to buy something.
 You decide for yourself what to serve visitors on the opening event, in your own room/corner of the mill.
 Candles with real fire are not permitted inside the buildings.